eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 Once all Bundlers have implementations for multiselect 2.0, multistream-select 1.0 MAY be phased out.

 ## Multiplexing
-Like Ethereum consensus clients p2p specification, the Bundlers ought to support both multiplexer implementations of mplex and yamux.
+Like Ethereum consensus clients p2p specification, the Bundlers SHOULD support both multiplexer implementations of mplex and yamux.
 Their protocol IDs are, respectively: /mplex/6.7.0 and /yamux/1.0.0.

 Clients MUST support mplex and MAY support yamux.
 If both are supported by the client, yamux MUST take precedence during negotiation.
-See the Rationale section below for tradeoffs.

 # Bundler network interaction domains